George Mason University

 This course covers elementary probability, reviewing concepts students should already have been exposed to

-and adding more details to what is typically covered in an undergraduate probability course.
+and adding more results and methods to what is typically covered in an undergraduate probability course.
 After covering

 simple combinatorics and